-Jeanne (Audrey Dana) is sick and tired: with her ex-husband she is constantly clinching and now she has lost sole custody of the two children.
-Although she is good at her job, she allows herself to be pushed around too much, which is why she is always seen as a scapegoat when mistakes are made.
-She realizes that as a man, that wouldn't have happened to her.
-She can soon find out whether this is the case, because one morning she suddenly wakes up with an additional part of her body: a penis!
-Jeanne is naturally shocked and completely confused, which is exacerbated by uncontrollable hormonal attacks.
-But when she begins to accept her new best piece, it also brings with it a lot of new self-confidence.
-At least until she falls in love with her colleague (Éric Elmosnino), who must not learn anything from the little friend between her legs.
+Jeanne (Audrey Dana) is fed up: she is constantly at loggerheads with her ex-husband and now she has also lost sole custody of their two children.
+She's good at her job, but gets pushed around too much, which is why she's always the scapegoat when she makes mistakes.
+She realizes that if she had been a man, this wouldn't have happened to her.
+She soon finds out if this is true, because one morning she suddenly wakes up with an extra body part: a penis!
+Jeanne is of course shocked and completely confused, which is compounded by uncontrollable hormonal surges.
+But as she begins to accept her new bestie, it also brings with it a whole lot of new self-confidence.
+At least until she falls in love with her co-worker (Éric Elmosnino), who absolutely cannot know about the little friend between her legs.
 But how does she get rid of the thing?

-To be honest, in all the jumble of silliness and annoying chatter there are actually one or two really funny scenes.
-But of course that is not enough to save this work of art.
-It's really a pity that an idea that was quite nice at its core was implemented so flatly and even sloppily at the end.
+To be perfectly honest, in the whole mess of silliness and annoying patter, there are actually one or two genuinely funny scenes.
+But of course, that's not enough to save this work of machination anymore.
+It's a real pity that a nice idea at its core was implemented in such a shallow and even downright sloppy way towards the end.
 Because the finale is not only enormously predictable, but also extremely rushed.
 Logic?
 No way!
 There is not even an attempt to explain what happened to Jeanne.